iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 > I'm registered on my laptop all ok but have downloaded the app on my mobile and it won't accept my same login/password!?<br> :date: __2021-01-14 13:00:31__

-> The distance slider doesnt work properly.
-If I slide it to 25km, I go to another section of the app then come back to the distance and it has reset to a random distance.
-If I change it again, do something else and come back, the distance has reset to another random number.
-Quite infuriating and means it is not possible to set yourself as available in the correct radius.
-Samsung S8.<br> :date: __2021-01-13 21:25:17__

 #### 2-star reviews